yetanotherco/aligned_layer/docs/operator_guides/1_operator_FAQ.md

 Replace `<operator_address>` with your operator address.

-In futures releases, the explorer will show the operator version.
+In future releases, the explorer will show the operator version.

 ### How do I check the operator version locally?